-The investigation requires students to develop a question, plan a course of action that attempts to answer the question, undertake an investigation to collect the appropriate primary qualitative and/or quantitative data (which may include collecting water samples), organise and interpret the data and reach a conclusion in response to the question.
-ASSESSMENT
+The investigation requires students to develop a question, plan a course of action that attempts to answer the question, undertake an investigation to collect the appropriate primary qualitative and/or quantitative data, organise and interpret the data and reach a conclusion in response to the question.
+The scientific investigation is related to the production of gases, acid-base or redox reactions or the analysis of substances in water.